 .1 Article - a principal subdivision of these Bylaws.

-.2 [Articles or Certificate] of Incorporation - the document filed with [insert the title of the office and the state in which the document was filed; usually the Secretary of State] pursuant to which XXSI was formed.
+.2 Articles of Incorporation - the document filed with [insert the title of the office and the state in which the document was filed; usually the Secretary of State] pursuant to which WISI was formed.

 .3 Athlete Representative - an Athlete Member elected to represent athletes in the House of Delegates and on the Board of Directors.